International Baccalaureate

 Plymouth Whitemarsh High School International Baccalaureate Career-related Programme's Mission Statement

-Plymouth Whitemarsh High School (PW) Career-related Programme (CP) aims to develop well-rounded, empathetic, lifelong learners, who are passionate about exploring global and local community issues.
+Plymouth Whitemarsh High School CP aims to develop well-rounded, empathetic, lifelong learners, who are passionate about exploring global and local community issues.
 We are committed to supporting students’ personal growth by helping them to discover their unique career-related study and providing authentic experiences to develop and apply personal and professional skills, such as leadership, collaboration, and self-reflection.
 PW CP students are expected to take initiative, embrace risks, and overcome obstacles by reflecting, learning, and growing globally and locally in a supportive environment.

 Developed in 2020 by the PWHS IB Faculty Team